openstack/nova/doc/source/reference/scheduler-hints-vs-flavor-extra-specs.rst

 documentation for some "standard" extra specs though [3]_.
-However, that is not an exhaustive list and it does not include anything that different deployments would define for things like linking a flavor to a set of host aggregates, for example, when creating flavors for baremetal instances, or what the chosen :doc:`hypervisor driver </admin/configuration/hypervisors>` might support for flavor extra specs.
+However, that is not an exhaustive list and it does not include anything that different deployments would define for things like linking a flavor to a set of :doc:`host aggregates </admin/aggregates>`, for example, when creating flavors for baremetal instances, or what the chosen :doc:`hypervisor driver </admin/configuration/hypervisors>` might support for flavor extra specs.